 Please have the following items ready before you begin your application:

-- Personal Statement Essay: In 700 words or less, describe your interest in the research experience, what you hope to gain, and how the opportunity fits into your future academic and career plans.
+(500 to 700 words).
+Describe your interest in the internship, what you hope to gain, and how the opportunity fits into your future academic and career plans.
 If you have any relevant research experience, please remember to include that as well.

-3rd – Selecting Participating Faculty and Research Projects
+3rd – Research Participating Faculty and Intern Projects.

 Once you submit your completed application, you will ONLY have the ability to update your contact information and recommenders.